The Southernwind Pools Construction Process

 Before applying the interior finish to your pool and filling it with water, you must have the appropriate alarms and/or fences in place, in accordance with building codes set forth by your municipality.
 We will inspect the pool area to ensure the barrier protection is up to code.

 Average time depending on finish: 2 to 3 days.

 In this stage, we will carefully prepare the concrete surface of your swimming pool, and then apply your pool’s finish and fill the pool with water.
 Your finish will actually take several weeks to cure, even though you will be able to swim sooner than that.

 After the pool is full of water, one of our technicians will put necessary chemicals in the water to help achieve the best possible finish for your pool.
 We will also install any special features such as spray heads, fountains, or computer controls at this time.

-This also starts the 90 day period where we will maintain your brand-new swimming pool for you.
+This also starts the FREE 90 day period where we will maintain your brand-new swimming pool for you.

 During this phase, we remove any trash that was created during the construction of your pool, and also complete the final grade of your yard.

 14. Pool School